Robert S Wallis, MD, FIDSA, FRCPE

 TUBERCULOSIS DRUG DEVELOPMENT

 I am a physician scientist with training in Internal Medicine and Infectious Diseases, and expertise in the development of biologics, vaccines, and small molecules.
-I hold academic appointments as Professor of Medicine at Case Western Reserve University and Rutgers-New Jersey Medical School, where I previously held full time positions.
+I hold academic appointments as Professor of Medicine at Vanderbilt, Case Western Reserve, and Rutgers-New Jersey Medical School.
 I have published approximately 170 manuscripts, review articles, and book chapters, mainly in the areas of anti-infective drug development, biomarkers, and immunotherapy.
 My publication indices are summarized here at Google Scholar.
-I have particular expertise in the use of innovative models (biological and mathematical) to assess the efficacy of new anti-infective treatments, and to assess the infection risks posed by novel immunosuppressive treatments.
-I was the first to differentiate soluble TNF receptor from anti-TNF antibodies with regard to granulomatous infection risks.
-A biomarker I developed, measuring viability of intracellular M tuberculosis in whole blood culture, has been used extensively in TB drug and vaccine development.

 My career shifted from academia to industry in 2004, when I led a successful bid by PPD, a contract research organization, to win what at the time was the largest contract in the history of the US NIAID, managing the international trials of its Division of AIDS.
-I worked closely with PPD’s business development group to review RFPs for global trials of anti-infectives, vaccines, and biologic therapies, and to prepare scientifically sound proposals for these trials.
 I came to Pfizer in 2008 as the Therapeutic Area Clinical Lead for Infectious Diseases, where my responsibilities included clinical development of a wide range of antibacterials, antivirals, antifungals, sepsis therapies, and therapeutic antibodies.
 I provided oversight of trial designs, development plans, and regulatory strategies.
 I also served as clinical lead for the development of sutezolid, an oxazolidinone antimicrobial for the treatment of tuberculosis.
 Pfizer completed the first study of sutezolid in TB patients.

 Post-TB mortality and morbidity: valuing the hidden epidemic.
 Lancet Respir Med 2020 (preprint: here)